Su-informatics-lab/ardac/helm/docs/rancher-desktop.md

 own Docker daemon.
 Furthermore the steps where we build images needs to be done with the rancher-desktop Docker daemon, otherwise the images will not be available.
 Finally verify the "Diagnostics" tab in rancher-desktop, it will verify symlinks on your laptop point to the correct (rancher-desktop) Docker daemon.
-The symlinks being wrong will result in messages such as Docker not running which should be the case if rancher-desktop is running.
+The symlinks being wrong will result in messages such as Docker not running.

 ## Sources